Hazel: Secure and Efficient Disaggregated Storage: Introduction

 \section{Introduction}

-Storage is the backbone of modern data centers, affecting the performance of applications~\cite{luttgauSurveyStorageSystems2018}, microservices~\cite{maoPerformanceStudyVM2012}, serverless platforms~\cite{mcgrathServerlessComputingDesign2017a}, and the broader X-as-a-Service (XaaS) ecosystem~\cite{duanEverythingServiceXaaS2015}.
-The cost-effectiveness of storage has been improved by disaggregation~\cite{klimovicFlashStorageDisaggregation2016}, which decouples storage from compute, enabling independent scaling and more efficient resource utilization.
-Disaggregated storage achieves microsecond-level latencies and millions of IOPS through advances such as NVMe over Fabrics (NVMe-oF)~\cite{NVMeFabricsSpecification2021} leveraging remote direct memory access (RDMA)~\cite{kaliaDesignGuidelinesHigh2016}, smart NIC (sNIC) offloading~\cite{minGimbalEnablingMultitenant2021, kimLineFSEfficientSmartNIC2021}, and 200 - 400 Gbit networks.
+Storage is the backbone of modern supercomputers and data center clusters, affecting the performance of applications~\cite{luttgauSurveyStorageSystems2018, zhao2022understanding}, microservices~\cite{maoPerformanceStudyVM2012}, serverless platforms~\cite{mcgrathServerlessComputingDesign2017a}, and the X-as-a-Service (XaaS) ecosystem~\cite{duanEverythingServiceXaaS2015}.
+The cost-effectiveness of storage has been improved by disaggregation~\cite{klimovicFlashStorageDisaggregation2016}, which decouples it from compute, enabling independent scaling and more efficient resource utilization.
+Disaggregated storage enabled by NVMe over Fabrics (NVMe-oF)~\cite{NVMeFabricsSpecification2021} achieves microsecond-level latencies and millions of IOPS by leveraging remote direct memory access (RDMA)~\cite{kaliaDesignGuidelinesHigh2016}, smart NIC (sNIC) offloading~\cite{minGimbalEnablingMultitenant2021, kimLineFSEfficientSmartNIC2021}, and 200-400 Gbit networks.

-Simultaneously, security became one of the most critical business determinants for cloud service providers (CSPs)~\cite{vossEuropeanUnionData2017, goldfarbShiftsPrivacyConcerns2012, petrescuAnalyzingAnalyticsData2018}.
-Confidential Computing (CC)~\cite{russinovichConfidentialComputingElevating2023, mulliganConfidentialComputingBrave2021} emerged as a de facto standard for the future of data centers.
-In CC, tenants can attest that their programs run in secure, isolated runtimes called trusted execution environments (TEEs)~\cite{costanIntelSGXExplained2016b,pintoDemystifyingArmTrustZone2019a,chengIntelTDXDemystified2024a,sev2020strengthening,liDesignVerificationArm2022a}.
-TEEs shield from other tenants and the hypervisor, lowering the threat of data leakage and protecting even from hardware administrators.
-These are essential for data-sensitive industries, such as healthcare, finance, and artificial intelligence, which are increasingly interested in leveraging cost and scalability benefits of CSPs.
+We also observe the convergence of HPC and the cloud~\cite{hoefler2022convergence}, as domains such as artificial intelligence, finance, and healthcare increasingly leverage the cost and scalability benefits of cloud service providers (CSPs).
+With these data-sensitive industries requiring strict workload protection, security became one of the most critical business determinants for CSPs~\cite{vossEuropeanUnionData2017, goldfarbShiftsPrivacyConcerns2012, petrescuAnalyzingAnalyticsData2018}.
+Combined requirements for security and performance led to the emergence of confidential HPC (cHPC)~\cite{chrapekHEARHomomorphicallyEncrypted2023}. cHPC relies on Confidential Computing (CC)~\cite{russinovichConfidentialComputingElevating2023, mulliganConfidentialComputingBrave2021}, which emerged as a de facto security standard for the future of data centers.
+In CC, users (tenants) can verifiably attest that their programs run in secure, isolated runtimes called trusted execution environments (TEEs)~\cite{costanIntelSGXExplained2016b,pintoDemystifyingArmTrustZone2019a,chengIntelTDXDemystified2024a,sev2020strengthening,liDesignVerificationArm2022a}.
+TEEs reduce the risk of data leakage by limiting access, even from privileged entities such as cluster administrators.